 How does the gospel change everything about every day?

 As we look into the gospel and experience it in our lives, we see that it permeates ALL of our everyday moments.
-Not only did sin wreak havoc on all aspects of life, but we now see how grace and redemption also restores all aspects of life.
+Not only did sin wreak havoc on all aspects of life, but we now see how grace and redemption also restore all aspects of life.
 As we go about our everyday lives, we can look at everything we do through the lens of the gospel, and as we do, we see it transform everything about our lives.

 It is in these moments of our days that we see our faith come to life.